 Duration: Any length

-Format: Digital HD – 1080 x 1920, 1280 x 720, 4K
+Format: Digital HD – 1920 x 1080, 1280 x 720, 4K

-This is further divided into two sub-categories.
+This is divided into two sub-categories:

 Duration: Any length

-Format: Digital HD – 1080 x 1920, 1280 x 720, 4K
+Format: Digital HD – 1920 x 1080, 1280 x 720, 4K

 How many films can I submit?